Important: Affected by the Lufthansa strike? Claim up to €600 compensation with Skycop.

 Why Choose Skycop?

-• We Know APPR Regulations
+• We Understand APPR Regulations

-Our expert team is well-trained in airline laws and provides excellent customer support.
+Our expert team is well-trained in aviation laws and provides excellent customer support.
 We will navigate the complaint the best we can and make sure we do everything to get the airlines to provide compensation.

 • No Win, No Fee